robclu/leapfrog/README.md

 # Leapfrog

-The leapfrog crate contains two HashMap implementations, `HashMap`, which is a single-threaded HashMap, which can be used as an alternative to rust's built in HashMap (without somewhat limited functionality but better performance), and `LeapMap`, which is fast, lock-free concurrent version of the `HashMap`, where all operations can be used concurrently from any number of threads.
+The leapfrog crate contains two HashMap implementations, `HashMap`, which is a single-threaded HashMap, which can be used as an alternative to rusts built in HashMap (without somewhat limited functionality but better performance), and `LeapMap`, which is fast, lock-free concurrent version of the `HashMap`, where all operations can be used concurrently from any number of threads.
 The